“This is Jeopardy” — Meet Eddie Timanus

-A week later, Timanus and I were sitting at a different kind of table across from each other at a bar-be-cue restaurant in Arlington, VA called Red, Hot, & Blue.
-As we each devoured a full slab of ribs, Timanus told me more about his life, and poker background.
+A week later, Timanus and I were sitting at a different kind of table across from each other at a barbeque restaurant in Arlington called Red, Hot, & Blue.
+As we each devoured a full slab of ribs, Timanus told me more about his life and poker background.

 Timanus worked full time at USA Today.
-Not only that, he was also the person responsible for collecting all the of “Coaches Poll” results.
+Not only that, but he was also the person responsible for collecting all the “Coaches Poll” results.
 The Top 25 ranked college football and basketball listed in USA Today each week were organized, assembled, and reported on by Timanus.
-He also wrote other sports and news stories for the newspaper (Note: He’s still employed at USA Today, doing the same thing,some 17 years later).
+He also wrote other sports and news stories for the newspaper (Note: He’s still employed at USA Today, doing the same thing, some 17 years later).

 Timanus lived in a high rise in Arlington, commuted by metro (subway) to USA Today’s headquarters in Rosslyn, and lived a very normal life that anyone would envy.
 He also loved playing poker in his free time and competing in other games.
 I would later find out just how competitive Timanus truly was.